unnus/unnus/content/podcast/season-one/skyrocket-your-case-acceptance-with-dr.christopher-phelps.md

-You are most welcome, Doc.
+You are most welcome.
 Dr. Phelps, tell us a little bit about you and your background on how it all led to you what you're doing right now helping medical dental professionals?

 Chris: